langdon/summit-2015-lab-15812/labs/chapter5.md

 Take a look at the Nulecule file.
 There are two primary sections: metadata and graph.
 The graph is a list of components to deploy, like the database and wordpress services in our lab.
 The artifacts are a list of provider files to deploy.
 In this lab we have one provider, kubernetes, and the provider artifact files are the service and pod YAML files.
 The params section defines the parameters that may be changed when the application is deployed.

-1. In an editory edit the `name` key for each component in the Nulecule file.
+1. Open the Nulecule file in an editor.
+Edit the `name` key for each component in the Nulecule file.
 In this lab this is our database and wordpress services we've been working with.

         ...
         graph: